Earth Lagrange/Trojan asteroids

 If asteroids were placed exactly on the L-points and there were no perturbations (not even the small ones caused by the other planets in the Solar System), they would stay there indefinitely.
 But because there are these perturbations, asteroids at the L1, L2 and L3 points will wander away over time: only the L4 and L5 points are stable.
 And thus, there may be asteroids orbiting there.
 It is the objective of this collaboration to discover them.

-There are in fact a variety of positions near the L4 and L5 points which can also maintain asteroids in a stable fashion, though these asteroids will not remain perfectly stationary with respect to the Earth (some hypothetical members of this asteroid group are shown above).
-For an MPEG animation of a simulation of these particles' motions, click here (3.1 Mb).
-A small preview section appears to the left.
+A small preview section appears to the right.
 Note: the red asteroids are not special, they have just been coloured differently to make their motion easier to follow against the group.
 Also note that the mutual gravitational attraction of the group plays no role here, it is much smaller than any of the other perturbations the group is subjected to.

 All the planets in our Solar System have Lagrange points, just as Earth does.
-So far, many asteroids have been discovered at Jupiter's L4 and L5 points, and two at Mars'.
-Jupiter's asteroids are mostly named after heroes of the Trojan Wars, and thus are often called "Trojans" for short.
-Asteroids at Earth's L4 and L5 points are sometimes referred to as "Earth Trojans".
+As of July 27 2011, thousands of asteroids have been discovered near Jupiter's L4 and L5 points, and four at Mars' and seven at Neptune's.
+Only one currently known for the Earth, 2010 TK7.
+Jupiter's asteroids were intially all named after heroes of the Trojan Wars, and thus these types of asteroids are often called "Trojans" for short.

-• other MPEG movies
+Other MPEG movies

-Flight through the L4 point (3.1 Mb)
+Hypothetical flight through the L4 point

-Asteroids on Earth's orbit (6.0 Mb)
+Asteroids on Earth's orbit

 Related links

-• 3753 Cruithne, the Earth's companion asteroid
+• 3753 Cruithne, the Earth's first known "co-orbital" asteroid

 • Check out a strange class of retrograde satellites (quasi-satellites)